-Once the IESO has approved or provided additional direction to the generation facility specifying the details of the replacement energy import offers, the generation facility whose outage was approved is obligated to ensure that these offers are submitted to the IESO for pre-dispatch scheduling.
+Once the IESO has approved or provided additional direction to the generation facility or electricity storage facility specifying the details of the replacement energy import offers, the generation facility or electricity storage facility whose outage was approved is obligated to ensure that these offers are submitted to the IESO for pre-dispatch scheduling.
 The boundary entity who shall provide replacement energy and that is subject to dispatch instructions received from the IESO, is subject to the failed intertie transaction rules in MR Ch.
 7, Sec.
 7.5.8A and 7.5.8B and MR Ch.
 3, Sec.
 6.6.10A to 6.6.10C and the related compliance guidelines.